guangyingyuan/snowcamp/README.md

 Please go through the instructions below to create a Kubernetes cluster with Istio installed.
 Alternatively, you can use any other cloud providers Kubernetes cluster offering.

+If you're having issues installing Minikube and getting it to work, you should try Docker for Mac/Windows instead.

 ## Setup Minikube with Istio

 These instructions will help you set up and run a Kubernetes cluster using Minikube on your computer.
 When that's set up, we will download and install Istio on that cluster and at the end of this walkthrough, you will have a working Kubernetes cluster with Istio running on it.